Jean François Renaudin: The Vengeur du Peuple at the Glorious First of June

-Renaudin commanded the Vengeur du Peuple in the fleet of Admiral Villaret-Joyeuse.
+Renaudin commanded the Vengeur du Peuple in the fleet of Counter-admiral Louis Thomas Villaret de Joyeuse.
 Exiting Brest, Vengeur was separated from her fleet, which prevented her from taking part in the action of 29 May 1794; on the next day, however, she sustained fire from ten British ships while preventing them from cutting the French line of battle.
 On the next day, at the Glorious First of June, Renaudin led a fierce battle against HMS Brunswick, in which Brunswick and Vengeur disabled each other.
 As Vengeur could not be rescued by French frigates, Renaudin asked for help from the British.

 Renaudin was rescued by HMS Culloden and abandoned his ship with the first British boat, leaving his men behind in disregard for military customs and the 1765 standing order that Captains had to be last to abandon ship,.
 Though his account of the event insinuated that he was on a boat close to Vengeur when she foundered, he was in fact dining in the mess of Culloden at the moment of the sinking.
 Taken in captivity in Tavistock, he wrote an account of the fight of Vengeur on 1 Messidor an II (19 June 1794), signed and had it co-signed by his staff, comprising, Jean Hugine, Louis Rousseau, Pelet, Trouvée, Lussot and others.

-In France, Renaudin was assumed to be dead, and posthumously promoted to contre-amiral on 29 August 1794.
+In France, Renaudin was assumed to be dead, and promoted to counter admiral on 29 August 1794.
 His return astonished the convention on 10 September 1794, when Jean-Jacques Bréard stated:

 I am very pleased to tell the Convention that the whole of the crew of Vengeur did not perish (applause).
 The captain has returned to Brest and has been promoted to the command of the Jemmapes.
 On this ship, he hopes to repair the loss of Vengeur (applause).

-Nevertheless, in 1847, Lamartine wrote a description where Renaudin was killed, cut in half by a cannon shot like Dupetit-Thouars, and Thiers later wrote an account repeating Barère's version, where Vengeur refused to surrender.
+Nevertheless, in 1847, Alphonse de Lamartine wrote a description where Renaudin was killed, cut in half by a cannon shot like Dupetit-Thouars, and Adolphe Thiers later wrote an account repeating Barère's version, where Vengeur refused to surrender.
 Remarkably, neither the national Archives, nor the archives of the Navy, nor the archives of the War Council nor Renaudin's personal file mention any court-martial that should have been held automatically for the loss of the ship, in accordance with French law.